MICHAEL PICCO

 25th Annual CIPA / EVVY Awards

 "Michael Picco does a stellar job of taking you into the darkest corners of your own mind.
+Each sentence guides you towards something terrifying that you must see through to the end.
+He weaves in universal fears that manage to feel specific to the reader."

 "What a great horror romp!
 The author's imagery, word-crafting, and twisted take on the world kept me entertained